JaceG/Weather-Dashboard/README.md

 - [Credits](#credits)

 ## Usage
-To use this application, simply run 'npm start' and follow/answer the prompts.
+To use this application, simply goto https://weather-dashboard-g7bd.onrender.com/

 ## Contributing